xymeng/rmp_nav/README.md

 # RMP Navigation

-This repository contains related code for navigation with RMP controllers.
+This repository contains related code for the following two papers:

+1. Neural Autonomous Navigation with Riemannian Motion Policy.

+   *Xiangyun Meng, Nathan Ratliff, Yu Xiang and Dieter Fox.
+ICRA 2019*
+2. Scaling Local Control to Large Scale Topological Navigation.

+   *Xiangyun Meng, Nathan Ratliff, Yu Xiang and Dieter Fox.
+ICRA 2020*

+The base code is written for paper 1.
+For paper 2, please check out the subdirectory [topological_nav](topological_nav).

+## Neural Autonomous Navigation with Riemannian Motion Policy

+This code implements a local reactive controller using RMP.
 RMP is a joint representation of environmental geometry and robot dynamics.
 It produces complex local reactive behaviors that allows a robot to robustly navigate with the presence of obstacles.
 We also show that an image-based RMP controller can be learned with a neural network.

 Click the image to see the video: